aka Auto Tech

 Instructor: Ryan Edwards | [email protected]

 Centreville High School offers rigorous Automotive Technology training throughout three years of instruction.
-The Automotive Technology Program is a NATEF and ASE certified program taught by an ASE Master Certified instructor.
-All students are welcome, and no prior automotive knowledge is necessary to start.
+The Automotive Technology Program is an ASE certified program taught by an ASE Master Certified instructor.
+All students in grades 10-12 are welcome, and no prior automotive knowledge is necessary to start.
 Students will learn how the various systems of vehicles work and how components work together to provide ideal conditions for driving.
 Students are also exposed to the latest technological advances in diagnosing and repairing onboard computer systems and major components.
 All tasks assigned will reinforce and improve their reasoning and problem-solving skills.
 There is a shop/class fee associated with this course.

 See the course descriptions listed below: